tacree-bwba/odot-docs/btrs-docs.md

 The LRM Types are identified using one of the following 2 codes:

-- CTL\_3DECIMAL – this is the county traversal using 3-decimal measure accuracy.
+- CTL\_3DECIMAL – This is the county traversal using 3-decimal measure accuracy.
 - STL\_3DECIMAL – This is the state traversal using 3-decimal measure accuracy.

 #### LRM Type Traversal Fields